What is the Economic System in the United States?

 The federal government intervenes in the economy by using tax and tariff rates.
 It also has the authority to set minimum and maximum price rates.

 For example, the federal government sets a national minimum wage.
-A state or city government can establish rent control laws establishing the maximum rate renters can charge.
+A state or city government can establish rent control laws establishing the maximum rate that renters can charge.

 In a purely capitalist system, these types of actions would not occur.